“If there is magic on this planet, it is contained in water.”

 Ben Gage (m.
 1945-1959)

 After the dull and brooding Leonard Kovner, easy going, fun-loving Ben Gage seemed like the perfect guy to Esther.
-But Gage’s carefree, boyish quality came a price: the man had absolutely no ambition, and in addition sitting back while Esther earned all the money and raised their three children, he also spent all that hard-earned money faster than she could make it.
+But Gage’s carefree, boyish quality came with a price: the man had no ambition.
+In addition to sitting back while Esther made all the money and raised their three children, Ben spent Esther’s hard-earned money faster than she could make it.

 Fernando Lamas (m.
 1969-1982 [his death])

-Esther and Fernando met while filming Dangerous When Wet (1953).
-Fernando was a champion swimmer himself, and Esther appreciated finally having a co-star who she didn’t have to hold up to keep from sinking while they swam!
-Lamas would re-enter Esther’s life in 1960, and sweep her off her feet.
+Esther and Fernando Lamas first met while filming 1953’s Dangerous When Wet.
+Fernando was a champion swimmer himself, and Esther appreciated finally having a co-star whom she didn’t have to hold up to keep from sinking while they swam.
+But, despite Lamas’ best efforts, no romance developed off camera.

 Edward Bell (m.
 1994-2013 [her death])

 Esther finally found Mr. Right in Edward Bell, a former SUNY Stony Brook professor who coordinated Esther’s participation in the 1984 Olympic Games.
-Bell would prove Esther’s perfect partner in life and business, and the two would launch Esther’s swimwear line together, which remains successful today.
+Bell was Esther’s perfect partner in life and business: the two launched Esther’s swimwear line together, which remains successful today.

 She Was Nearsighted

-Just a quick fact that I love, Esther Williams was nearsighted.
-My favorite candid shots of Esther are those of her wearing or holding a stylish pair of glasses.
+Some of the most stylish candid photos of Esther are those of her wearing or holding a classy pair of glasses.

-Esther was so nearsighted in fact, that the day she met Clark Gable, Esther wasn’t wearing her glasses, and couldn’t make out who it was she was meeting until she was close enough to get an outline of Gable’s famously large ears that Esther realized who the mystery man was.
+Esther was so nearsighted that the day she met Clark Gable—a day she wasn’t wearing her glasses—Esther had no idea who she was meeting.
+It wasn’t until she was close enough to Gable to get an outline of his famously large ears that Esther realized who the mystery man was.

 Esther Williams Was An Amazing Cook

 Third husband Fernando Lamas was particularly proud of Esther’s culinary accomplishments, and loved throwing dinner parties to show off Esther’s skills.
-And he always made sure guests to the Lamas house were aware that Esther, not some hired help, had make their meal.
-Lamas would announce before dinner that
+Fernando always made sure that guests to the Lamas home were aware that Esther, not some hired help, had made their meal.
+Fernando did this by announcing to guests before dinner to:

 “Just remember that Esther Williams cooked the dinner, so appreciate it!”